The following faculty policies help to guide and ensure excellence in our Maranatha Online courses.

 - Number of courses taught online

 - Progress in completing an online teaching certificate (or comparable further education)

 Maranatha Online faculty may request funding support toward earning a master online teaching certificate.

 Online Training for Faculty Members

-All faculty teaching online or hybrid courses must complete the 6-week MBU faculty online course, entitled Introduction to Online Teaching, preferably two sessions before beginning to teach.
+All faculty teaching online or hybrid courses must complete the 6-week MBU faculty online course, entitled Introduction to Online Teaching.